felangel/mason/README.md

 A template generator which helps teams generate files quickly and consistently.

-Mason allows developers to create and consume resuable templates call bricks.
+Mason allows developers to create and consume resuable templates called bricks.

 ## Quick Start